 Phase Modulation

-In any form of PSK there are different states used to define different data values.
-The most basic form BPSK uses phase changes of 180deg to indicate 0 or 1.
-One issue is that the receiver will have a different clock to the transmitter and at a distance, so receiver needs to find the state changes.
-One way to make this easier is to use change, no change representing 0 and 1 representing a change in the wave.
+In any form of PSK, different states are used to represent different data values.
+The most basic form, BPSK, uses phase changes of 180° to indicate 0 or 1.
+One issue is that the receiver and transmitter will have different clocks, especially over distance, so the receiver needs to detect state changes.
+One way to make this easier is to use a change to represent 1 and no change to represent 0.

-16-PSK is also available with phase changes of 22.5deg.
+16-PSK (and beyond) is also available with phase changes of 22.5°.
 This is much harder to detect.
-32-PSK will require 11.25deg changes in phase.
+32-PSK would require 11.25° changes in phase.
 This is really difficult to detect and further developments are likely to be impossible.
 The issue is a balance between the number of bits transmitted with the phase change and the ability to receive the data.

 Minimum Shift Key (MSK) - there is an issue with "sharp" changes in a wave caused by the phase changes.
 These "sharp" changes makes for sideband interference, so whilst one channel may be fast, adjoining channels will have high levels of interference.
 MSK aims to smooth out these "sharp" changes.

 Gaussian MSK is a specific method of MSK.
-Electronics of a Gaussian filter will reduce the sideband issue.
+The electronics of a Gaussian filter will reduce the sideband issue.
 These signals can be amplified in a non-linear amplifier which does not distort the waves and is low on power; good for mobile phone handsets.